• placeholder

 • Departure Time: 9:00 am

 Today, you’ll embark on a road journey west of Kathmandu.
-The trip to Bhulbhule goes along the Prithvi highway with the company of Trishuli River in the early stages and Marsayangdi in the latter.
-Instead of driving until Besisahar, you’ll reach Bhulbhule via Khudi, which may take 6-7 hours.
-From Bhulbhule, you begin the trek.
-The first day is more or less a warm-up as you walk up to Ngadi.
+The trip to Ngadi goes along the Prithvi highway with the company of Trishuli River in the early stages and Marsayangdi in the latter.
+You’ll reach Besisaharfrom Kathmandu, and then take another bus to Ngadi via Khudi, which may take 7-8 hours.
 Overnight stay at Ngadi.

 • Meals: Breakfast+Lunch+Dinner